Blog

 How do seniors get free rides to doctor appointments in Texas?

 Several programs in Texas may provide free or subsidized transportation for seniors to medical appointments.
 Texas Medicaid's Non-Emergency Medical Transportation (NEMT) benefit covers transportation to Medicaid-covered appointments for eligible enrollees.
-Some Area Agencies on Aging (AAAs) in Texas administer transportation voucher or volunteer driver programs funded through the Older Americans Act — contact the Aging and Disability Resource Center for North Central Texas to ask what is available in Johnson County and southern Tarrant County.
-Some nonprofit and faith-based organizations in the Burleson area also coordinate volunteer driver programs.
-For seniors who need consistent, reliable transportation with caregiver supervision — particularly those with mobility limitations or cognitive impairment — professional non medical home care transportation from an agency like BrightStar Care provides a level of support and safety that volunteer and public programs typically cannot match.
+Some Area Agencies on Aging in Texas administer transportation voucher or volunteer driver programs funded through the Older Americans Act — contact the Aging and Disability Resource Center for North Central Texas to ask what is available in Johnson County and southern Tarrant County.
+Some nonprofit and faith-based organizations in the Burleson, Joshua, and Crowley areas also coordinate volunteer driver programs.
+For seniors who need consistent, reliable transportation with caregiver supervision — particularly those with mobility limitations or cognitive impairment — professional transportation to medical appointments and errands in SW Fort Worth/Burleson TX through an agency like BrightStar Care provides a level of support and safety that volunteer and public programs typically cannot match.

 Standard Medicare (Parts A and B) covers emergency ambulance transportation when medically necessary — meaning the patient's condition requires ambulance transport and no other form of transportation is safe.
 Medicare does not cover routine non-emergency transportation to doctor's appointments, therapy sessions, pharmacy runs, or other outings.
 Some Medicare Advantage (Part C) plans include supplemental transportation benefits that go beyond original Medicare; coverage varies by plan.
 Medicaid and some long-term care insurance policies may cover non-emergency medical transportation.
 Veterans with VA benefits may have access to transportation assistance through VA Community Care or other programs.
 It is always worth reviewing your loved one's specific insurance plan documents or calling the plan directly to confirm what transportation benefits, if any, are included.